arcxp/content-search-validator/README.md

 }
 ```

 The name of the analyzer is the key of settings.analysis.analyzer.
-In the above example it will create a new analyzer called french that will contain no configurations.
+In the above example it will create a new analyzer called `rebuilt_arabic`` that will contain no configurations.
 This will not use the native french analyzer.

 ## How to run it?

 It is recommneded to install nvm and use it to manage your node environments.
 This uses node 18 docker image.

+### Install dependencies, only needed once.

 ```
+$ npm install
 $ ./run.sh
 ```